lmiller1990/lachlan-miller.me/markdown/javascript_module_clusterfuck.md

 A lot of people don't want to write extensions, like `js` and `mts`.
 Historically, you didn't need to - CommonJS doesn't require them.
 Not doing so was "one of my biggest regrets" according to the original author of Node.js, in fact!

-The reality is *ESM requries a `.js` extension*.
+The reality is *ESM requires a `.js` extension*.
 If you want to use ESM, the official runtime of JavaScript that runs in both Node.js and the browser, that's what you need to do.

 If you use a bundler, however, the rules no longer apply.